straidnet/straidnet/README.md

 Python developer passionate about creating automation solutions and learning new technologies:

 - 🤖 **Telegram Bot Development** - Custom bots for automation and interaction
-- 🕷️ **Web Scraping Projects** - Data extraction and processing tools
+- 📱 **Telegram Scraping** - Data extraction from Telegram channels and chats
 - ⚙️ **Automation Scripts** - Tools to make tasks easier and more efficient
 - ☁️ **Learning Cloud Technologies** - Exploring AWS and deployment solutions